hathibelagal-dev/instantpolyglot/docs/eng/French.md

 - **Petit à petit, l'oiseau fait son nid.** (Little by little, the bird builds its nest.)
 - **Il n'y a pas de fumée sans feu.** (There's no smoke without fire.)
-- **L'habit ne fait pas le moine.** (The habit doesn't make the monk - Don't judge a book by its cover.)
+- **L'habit ne fait pas le moine.** (The habit doesn’t make the monk - Don’t judge a book by its cover.)

 This overview covers many aspects of the French language, from its basic grammar and pronunciation to more advanced topics like literary devices and regional variations.
 It provides a comprehensive look at French for both beginners and more advanced learners, focusing on both the formal written language and colloquial spoken French.